If you’ve ever been confused about what to eat because of your Hashimoto’s then this is the article for you.

 - Dietary allergies and antigens

-- Lifestyle changes including improved sleep and exercise
+- Lifestyle changes including improved sleep, exercise, and stress-reduction techniques

 Doing just one of these is a recipe for failure…

 There is almost no question that your diet may increase inflammation in your body, but it’s certainly not the only culprit.